The Father’s plan

 not be handed over to the Jews; but as it is, My kingdom is not of this realm."
 Jn 18:36 NASB+

-*And be not afraid of
+*And be not afraid of them

-able to kill the soul: but rather fear him who is able to destroy both soul and body in hell.
+kill the soul: but rather fear him who is able to destroy both soul and body in hell.
 Matt 10:28 ASV

 *Now the Passover and